Sourdough croutons

 making croutons

-I almost feel strange posting this as a “recipe” because it’s incredibly simple.
+Posting this as a “recipe” makes me feel strange because it’s effortless.
 Instead, I hope this post serves more as a reminder for just how much versatility and nourishment you can squeeze out of a single loaf of home-baked sourdough bread.
-These two simple techniques open up an entire line of uses for bread in the kitchen.
+These two simple techniques open up an entire line of kitchen bread uses.

 Leftover Sourdough Bread: Croutons and Breadcrumbs

-There you have it, probably one of the easiest things I do with my leftover sourdough bread: croutons and breadcrumbs.
+There you have it.
+It is probably one of the easiest things I do with my leftover sourdough bread: croutons and breadcrumbs.
 Bread touches a lot of dishes in my kitchen, and you’d be surprised to find out just how many recipes either call for or could benefit from a small sprinkling of fresh breadcrumbs right on top.
-It’s simple touches like these that can so easily elevate other food in my kitchen while at the same time ensure an entire loaf of bread is utilized and hardly ever wasted.
-Buon appetito!
+It’s simple touches like these that can so easily elevate other food in my kitchen while at the same time ensuring an entire loaf of bread is utilized and hardly ever wasted.

 Leftover Sourdough Bread: Croutons and Breadcrumbs